sisoje/ExtensionMock/README.md

-# PopMock macro - needs swift 5.10 toolchain
+# PopMock macro - needs swift 5.10 toolchain for nested protocols

 The good old way of writing clean code is:
 - you write a protocol